Generalized criteria of symmetry breaking. A strategy for quantum time crystals: Spontaneous Breaking of Time Translations: a Constructive Strategy

-Another advantage of our criterion is that it applies also to systems with time-independent Hamiltonians, with no need of introducing an external periodic drive and therefore violate the one-parameter group property of the dynamics.
+Another advantage of our criterion is that it applies also to systems with time-independent Hamiltonians, with no need to introduce an external periodic drive and therefore to violate the one-parameter group property of the dynamics.

-For the above reasons, in order to break time translations, we are lead to consider pure phases characterized by translationally invariant states which are not ``eigenstates''of the full dynamics, in the thermodynamic limit, according to Proposition \ref{criterio_t}.
+For the above reasons, in order to break time translations, we are led to consider pure phases characterized by translationally invariant states which are not ``eigenstates''of the full dynamics, in the thermodynamic limit, according to Proposition \ref{criterio_t}.